targetteal/o2-pt/rule-book.md

 # Organizational Structure

 **Organic Organizations** have an organizational structure composed of roles, circles, and restrictions, which define expectations and limitations of authority.
 Those elements form a hierarchy of circles, and are described in details in the upcoming section.
-The Organizational Structure of a circle can only be changed in the adapt mode of its circle meeting.
+The Organizational Structure of a circle can only be changed in the _Adapt Mode_ of its circle meeting.

 ## Roles